open-telemetry/opentelemetry-collector-contrib/docs/operators/move.md

 The `move` operator moves (or renames) a field from one location to another.

-It's configured by passing 'to' and 'from' fields.

 ### Configuration Fields

 | Field      | Default          | Description                                                                                                                                                                                                                              |